blackTieV2/GSB6484/README.md

 - **Explore the Critical Theories:** The summaries include critical theories and frameworks that offer different perspectives on corporate governance and social responsibility.
 - **Check the References:** The references section in each summary provides the sources for further reading and exploration of the topics.

-## Contact

-For any questions or further information, please contact Dr. Cheong Kevin at [email address].

 ---